MiguelGP-13/Projects-RAG/README.md

 ## Errors

-RAG doesn't sends the answer => When reloaded, it appears (loading the chat has the answer) # error with chat selection
+RAG doesn't sends the answer => When reloaded, it appears (loading the chat has the answer) # error with chat selection When uploading various files, only one appears in the page, unless you refresh

   When selecting one choice, put ramdom number instead of 0